Gianis8/Gianis8/README.md

 - 👋 Hi, I’m @Gianis8
 - 👀 I’m interested in ...
 Full Stack Engineering,
 - 🌱 I’m currently learning ...
-Python and HTML
+AWS and JavaScript Frameworks
 - 💞️ I’m looking to collaborate on ...
 Anything, I like solving problems
 - 📫 How to reach me ... ianhaley0@gmail.com